 As the temperature heats up, flea and tick season goes into full force.
-Pet owners go to great lengths to be sure their pets are free of pests, but many are looking for alternatives to the traditional products offered on the market.
+Pet owners go to great lengths to be sure their pets are free of pests, but many are looking for alternatives to the traditional pest control products offered on the market.

 Preventing flea infestations before they begin is the first step in controlling a flea or tick problem.
 The warmer the weather, the more these insects flourish.
 However, flea and tick prevention should be done year-round to maximize effectiveness.